YubicoLabs/passkey-workshop/docs/docs/fundamentals/types-of-passkeys.md

 Passkeys can also be syncable, meaning that they are synchronized to a user's cloud account.
 When a user buys a new device and logs into that device with a cloud account, the passkeys stored in that cloud account are automatically synchronized to the new device.

-Although copyable passkeys are less secure than hardware-bound passkeys, they still are a major security improvement over passkeys because passkeys are never reused across origins and automatically protect agains phishing.
+Although copyable passkeys are less secure than hardware-bound passkeys, they still are a major security improvement over passwords because passkeys are never reused across origins and automatically protect agains phishing.

 ![Copyable vs hardware-bound passkeys](/img/copyable-vs-hardwarebound.png)